laurieliu0125-web/order_management/README.md

   Contracts are merged starting from its stable start date and rolled over timely.
 The continuous contract for the specific market is split into fixed-length intervals of length `τ` .
 On 'Open' at time tj, the processing of past interval [tj-τ,tj) is carried out.
 Three metrics are computed for each interval:
   - `Volume`: Sum of volume
-  - `Volatility`: Represented by range movement, High-Low over the interval
+  - `Volatility`: Standard deviation of the interval log return
   - `ΔPrice`: Next interval's Open - current interval's first Open

 - **State classification**